Fabreeeze/Book_recommender_react_frontend/README.md

 ### Overview

 This repository contains the frontend of a unique book recommendation system that leverages both the colors present in book covers and book titles to suggest similar books.
 The frontend is developed using Next.js, React, and TypeScript, providing a modern and responsive user interface.

+The backend repository can be found at https://github.com/Fabreeeze/book-recommender-using-bookTitle-text-matching-and-book-cover-image-colour-analysis
 Features

     Color-Based Recommendations: Uses the dominant colors of book covers to find visually similar books.